-17.2 The K-means algorithm
+18.2 The K-means algorithm

 The K-means algorithm is one of the simplest algorithms for clustering.
 It assumes that the clusters are spherical; in other words, every cluster has a center, and points belonging to the cluster are near that center.
-The centers are represented as crosses superimposed on the data set of figure 17.1.
+The centers are represented as crosses superimposed on the data set of figure 18.1.

 To run the algorithm we need to know the number of clusters K. The algorithm starts with assinging the K centers random positions.
 Then it finds the data points that are nearest to each center.
 With this as an initial clustering, it can find better positions for the centers, i.e exactly at the center of mass of each cluster.
 With the new centers a new clustering is found, and so on.
-The algorithm is given below in pseudocode: $C_k$ denotes the set of points assigned to cluster k; for a data point i, clust(i) is a number between 1 and K that represents the cluster that point i belongs to.
+The algorithm is given below in pseudocode: C_k denotes the set of points assigned to cluster k; for a data point i, clust(i) is a number between 1 and K that represents the cluster that point i belongs to.

-A succesful run of the algorithm is depicted in figure 17.2.
+A successful run of the algorithm is depicted in figure 18.2.

 Computations per iteration.
 An algorithm that arrives at the result by gradually improving the current solution in a loop, is called an iterative algorithm.
 The sequence of operations in the loop form an iteration.
-In each iteration, the algorithm has to compute the distance of every data point $x_i$ to all the centers.
+In each iteration, the algorithm has to compute the distance of every data point x_i to all the centers.
 This takes Kn distance computations, or $\mathcal{O}(Knd)$ elementary operations, if the data lie in d dimensions.
-Recomputing the centers takes a number of operations required for one iteration of the K-means algorithm is $\mathcal{O}(Knd)$ .
+Recomputing the centers takes a number of operations equal to the number of data points n.
+Therefore, the total number of operations required for one iteration of the K-means algorithm is $\mathcal{O}(Knd)$.